aglaszuk/Polygenic_Adaptation_Heliosperma/02_DifferentialExpression/README.md

   ```

-Scripts to perform DE analysis are above
+Scripts to perform DE analysis are above.